ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Cardboard AR (HoloKit):
 https://youtu.be/Wp21BynNl1k They used Tango but ARCore should work as well.

+Kinect + GearVR seems be suited to bring full body movement to the GearVR: https://www.reddit.com/r/GearVR/comments/4k78ur/gearvr_positional_tracking/
+Since Kinect and Leap Motion sensors are quite cheap combining this and ARCore head tracking could result in a cheap emersive VR experience.

 # How to Seurat:

 What is Seurat?
 Read the introduction here: https://developers.google.com/vr/discover/seurat